jovsa/jovsa.github.io/_posts/2021-02-14-notes-storyworthy.md

 * Good list

 #### Chapter 9: Five ways to keep your stories compelling
+Stakes - A way to keep the audience so they ask what will happen next?

 Ways to increase steaks:

 * Elephant
+  * Every story must have an elephant.
+  * The elephant is the thing signifies where the story is headed.
+  * It should appear in the beginning as possible.
+  * Elephants can change color - Flat tire in the beginning, loliness in the end.
+"Laugh, laugh, laugh, cry" strategy.
 * Backpacks
+  * Increases the audience's anticipation about an upcoming event.
+It does two things
+    * Make the audience wonder what will happen next.
+    * Makes the audience experience the same emotion that the storyteller experienced.
+  * To mount a backpack, you need to load up the audience with as much detail so they feel like they are in the same place.
+  * Backpacks help with audience relate with the character, they want the character to suceed but they don't really want the character to succeed.
+It's struggle and strife that make great stories.
+  * Perfect plans executed perfectly never make good stories.
 * Breadcrumbs
+  * hint at a future event but only reveal enough to keep the audience guessing.
+  * ".....
+I see a crumpled unifor on the backseat and I suddenly have an idea".
+    * There are many things that can be done with the uniform (sell, work, etc...)
+  * Only effective when something truely unexpected happens.
 * Hourglass
+  * Find the moment in your story that everyone is waiting for.
+Then flip that hourglass and let the sand run
 * Crystal Balls
+  * A false prediction made by the storyteller to wonder if the prediction will prove to be true.
 * Humor

 #### `Story Break`: Zombie brother